JelleKUL/jellekul.github.io/publications/semantic-uv-mapping.md

 # Semantic UV Mapping to improve texture inpainting

 ## Introduction
-Current 2D texture inpainting methods struggle to perform well on reconstructed geometry due to the improper uv mapping of the scene and its objects
+Current 2D texture inpainting methods struggle to perform well on reconstructed geometry due to the improper uv-mapping of the scene and its objects
 - Context
 	- The AECO industry captures more and more data
 	- There is a need for empty indoor scenes without any holes.